armfxl/discord-bot/README.md

 - Setting up required files.
 - Logging when our bot goes online.
 - Handling message events.
-- Creating a simple test command.
+- Making a simple test command.

-    - Optionally:
+##### Optionally, if you are up for the challenge:
 - Making a command and event handler.
+- How to make commands within the command handler.
 - Making a modular **help** command.
 - Logging basic events.

 ### Step 1 | Creating the bot.